Equestrian statue of Andrew Jackson (Washington, D.C.): History

-The statute was vandalized with the words "Expect Us" on Indigenous Peoples' Day (also Columbus day), Monday, October 11, 2021.
-Protestors had been chanting "respect us or expect us" in response to protesting the Line 3 pipeline in Minnesota that runs through lands owned by Indigenous tribes who are concerned that the pipeline could spill and ruin the land they use to farm.
+The statute was vandalized with the words "Expect Us" on Columbus Day, Monday, October 11, 2021.
+Protestors had been chanting "respect us or expect us" in response to protesting against the Line 3 pipeline in Minnesota that runs through lands owned by American Indian tribes who were concerned that the pipeline could spill and ruin the land they use to farm.